HamedAlemo/advanced-geo-python/lectures/10_docker.md

 Finally, to run the container you should publish container's port `8888` to a port on the host (it can be the same `8888` if it's not being used otherwise):
 ```
-$ docker run -it -p 8888:8888 <IMAGE NAME>
+$ docker run -it -p 8888:8888 -v $(pwd):/home/jupyteruser <IMAGE NAME>
 ```

-Lastly, you can copy the url of the Jupyter server and past it in your browser to access Jupyter Lab.
+Lastly, you can copy the url of the Jupyter server and paste it in your browser to access Jupyter Lab.

 ## Working with Docker Hub